Nauxscript/resume.me/README.md

 ## To be continued

 - 🌏 I18n - chinese / english switch
-- 🎉 use icon in easy way -
 - ✍️  edit online - edit the resume and fill with yourself info, then print your resume